johnnyreilly/pwa-react-typescript/BLOG.md

 #### Where are we?

 So far, we have a basic PWA in place.
 It's installable.
 You can run it locally and develop it with `yarn start`.
-You can build it ready for deployment with `yarn build`.
+You can build it for deployment with `yarn build`.

 What this isn't, is recognisably a web app.
 In the sense that it doesn't have support for different pages / URLs.
 We're typically going to want to break up our application this way.
 Let's do that now.
 We're going to use [`react-router`](https://github.com/ReactTraining/react-router); the de facto routing solution for React.
 To add it to our project (and the required type definitions for TypeScript) we use: